tlipatov/anysource-infra/README-UNIT-TEST.md

 # Terraform Module Unit Testing

-This repository includes a comprehensive testing framework for Terraform modules using the native `terraform test` command introduced in Terraform 1.6+.
+This repository includes a comprehensive testing framework for Terraform modules using the native `terraform test` command introduced in Terraform 1.6+ but we need terraform 1.12+ for all the features to work.

 ## Overview